-I am glad you want to learn more about me and my travel blog, it all started as a method of communicating with my friends and family and grew into a platform that has inspired people to start traveling.
+I am glad you want to learn more about me and my travel blog, it all started as a method of communicating with friends and family while traveling and grew into a platform that has inspired people to live a life less ordinary.

 My philosophy in life has always been to live in such a way that I can look back in a few years from now, knowing that my day’s have been worth more than the gold in my pocket.

-My story starts in a small army barracks after joining the MSDS program for the South African Military.
-I used my spare time to keep a dairy of my daily routine and the philosophy I used to get me through my training, I was put through one of the most gruelling bush and fieldcraft training, where I was trained in the art of long term survival and rules of warfare.
+My story starts in a small army barracks after joining the MSDS program for the South African Military, using my spare time to keep a dairy of my daily routine, and the philosophy I used to get me through my training.
+I was put through one of the most gruelling bush and fieldcraft training, where I was trained in the art of long term survival and rules of warfare.

 I love shooting, pushups and camping so even though it was the hardest thing Ive ever done, it was still my passion.

-It’s around this time I started my blog, I have traveled Israel, Madagascar, a big part of southern Africa and Europe since.
-I have done enough traveling as a backpacker and have been working in South Africa for the last two years were I met my girlfriend Tamzin who is also a diver.
-We now share a dream and that is to buy our own sailing boat and start a three year around the world sailing journey.
+I have been working in South Africa for the last two years of my life were I met my girlfriend Tamzin who is also a scuba diver, we now share a dream of buying our own sailing boat and starting a three year around the world sailing journey.

 My blog will become active again and we will start creating videos of our travels to keep family,friends and followers up to date.
 Hope you join our mailing list for future updates.